rust-lang/portable-simd/CONTRIBUTING.md

 We currently have 2 CI matrices through Travis CI and GitHub Actions that will automatically build and test your change in order to verify that `std::simd`'s portable API is, in fact, portable.
 If your change builds locally, but does not build on either, this is likely due to a platform-specific concern that your code has not addressed.
 Please consult the build logs and address the error, or ask for help if you need it.

+## Beyond stdsimd

+A large amount of the core SIMD implementation is found in the rustc_codegen_* crates in the [main rustc repo](https://github.com/rust-lang/rust).
+In addition, actual platform-specific functions are implemented in [stdarch].
+Not all changes to `std::simd` require interacting with either of these, but if you're wondering where something is and it doesn't seem to be in this repository, those might be where to start looking.

 ## Questions?
 Concerns?
 Need Help?

 Please feel free to ask in the [#project-portable-simd][zulip-portable-simd] stream on the [rust-lang Zulip][zulip] for help with making changes to `std::simd`!